THE UNIVERSAL WASTE RULE IN MISSOURI

 - The provisions of Title 40 of the Code of Federal Regulations (CFR) Part 266.80.

 - The Universal Waste Rule, in 40 CFR Part 273;

-- Pesticides that have been recalled or banned from use, are obsolete, have become damaged or are no longer needed due to changes in cropping patterns or other factors.
+- Pesticides that have been suspended or canceled and are part of a voluntary or mandatory recall; or unwanted, unused, or outdated pesticide products that are collected and managed as part of a waste pesticide collection program.
 These have often been stored for long periods of time at businesses or in sheds or barns.
 In Missouri, pesticides cannot be sent to other universal waste handlers, but may be sent to a universal waste pesticide collection program, to a Missouri Certified Resource Recovery Facility or to a Universal Waste Destination Facility.
 Missouri does not allow transmission of pesticides between handlers due to the high toxicity level of these wastes and the belief that additional controls are necessary to assure adequate protection of human health and the environment when these wastes are handled.
 In addition, universal waste pesticide collection programs in Missouri must comply with the “Standard Operating Procedures for Universal Waste Pesticide Collection Programs in Missouri” that are referenced in the rule.
 Pesticides may be transmitted between pesticide collection programs that are in compliance with the rule.
 Missouri also added an option for allowing Missouri Certified Resource Recovery Facilities to accept pesticides if their certifications allow;

 - Thermostats, mercury switches and mercury containing thermometers and manometers that are found in homes and commercial, industrial, agricultural and community buildings; and